tdpetrou/pandas_cub/README.md

 Test with `test_count`

-### 16. `unique` method
+### 25. `unique` method

-Return a list of one-column dataframes of unique values in each column.
-If there is a single column.
-Return just the DataFrame
+This method will return the unique values for each column in the DataFrame.
+Specifically, it will return a list of one-column DataFrames of unique values in each column.
+If there is a single column, just return the DataFrame.

+The reason we use a list of DataFrames is that each column may contain a different number of unique values.
+Use the `unique` numpy function.

+Test with `test_unique`

-### 17. `nunique` method
+### 26. `nunique` method

-Return the number of unique values for each column
+Return a single-row DataFrame with the number of unique values for each column.

+Test with `test_nunique`

-### 18. `value_counts` method
+### 27. `value_counts` method

-Return a list of two-column DataFrames with the first column name as the name of the original column and the second column name 'count' containing the number of occurrences for each value.
+Return a list of DataFrames.
+Each DataFrame will be two columns.
+The first column name will be the name of the original column.
+The second column name will be 'count'.
+The first column will contain the unique values in the original DataFrame column.
+The 'count' column will hold the frequency of each of those unique values.

-Use the `Counter` method of the `collections` module.
+Use the numpy `unique` function with `return_counts` set to `True`.
 Return the DataFrames with sorted values from greatest to least.
-You hold off on sorting until you have defined the `sort_values` method.

-Accept a boolean parameter `normalize` that returns relative frequencies when `True`.

-If the calling DataFrame has a single column, return a single DataFrame.
+Use the numpy `argsort` to help with this.

+Use the `test_value_counts` test within the `TestGrouping` class.

+### 28. Normalize options for `value_counts`

+We will modify the `value_counts` method to return relative frequencies.
+The `value_counts` method also accepts a boolean parameter `normalize` that by default is set to `False`.
+If it is `True`, that return the relative frequencies of each value instead.

+Test with `test_value_counts_normalize`

-### 19. `rename` method
+### 29. `rename` method

+The `rename` method renames one or more column names.
 Accept a dictionary of old column names mapped to new column names.
-Return a new DataFrame
+Return a DataFrame.
+Raise a `TypeError` if `columns` is not a dictionary.

+Test with`test_rename` within the `TestOtherMethods` class

-### 20. `drop` method
+### 30. `drop` method

-Accept a list of column names and return a DataFrame without those columns
+Accept a single string or a list of column names a strings and return a DataFrame without those columns.
+Raise a `TypeError` if a string or list is not provided.

+Test with `test_drop`

-### 21. Non-aggregation methods
+### 31. Non-aggregation methods

 There are several non-aggregation methods that function similarly.
-Create a generic method `_non_agg` that can implement:
+All of the following non-aggregation methods return a DataFrame that is the same shape as the origin.

 * `abs`
 * `cummin`